cybertelx/cybertelx/README.md

 # Hi there 👋
 Hi!
-I'm cybertelx/OperatorTheDope, a 13-year old programmer who likes Node.js and works with websites and discord bots and shit.
+I'm cybertelx/OperatorTheDope, a 13-year old programmer who likes Node.js and works with websites and discord bots and stuff.

-I play on the Minecraft server known as TotalFreedom and am a member of a group known as **The Imperium**.
+I play on the Minecraft server known as [TotalFreedom](https://discord.gg/PmBNhYqRsB) and am a member of a group known as [The Imperium](https://discord.gg/dQ5CEAv).
 My email address is cyber {ignore this break} telxdev at gmail dot com.
 (No bots allowed here!!!)
 ## Languages and tools I have experience in
 - Node.js
 - HTML/CSS/JS
 - TypeScript
+- Lua (5.1, Roblox & Luvit)
 ## Things I'm still learning or want to
 - React (i have no idea how to react, so i STILL use vanilla js for all my projects, F)
 - Angular
 - Go
 - Rust
+- Whatever that "block chain" thing is /s